ManikSharmaa/Amazon_sql_project/README.md

 I have worked on analyzing a dataset of over 20,000 sales records from an Amazon-like e-commerce platform.
 This project involves extensive querying of customer behavior, product performance, and sales trends using PostgreSQL.
 Through this project, I have tackled various SQL problems, including revenue analysis, customer segmentation, and inventory management.

+In this project, I have used **PostgreSQL database management system.**

 The project also focuses on **data cleaning, handling null values, and solving real-world business problems** using structured queries.

 An ERD diagram is included to visually represent the database schema and relationships between tables.